Protests by Westboro Baptist Church: 2010s

 On April 15, 2013, WBC posted a press release to its Twitter account in which it thanked God for that day's Boston Marathon bombing, and announced its plan to "picket the funeral of those killed".
 Pointing out the federal government is classifying the bombing as a terrorist attack, yet is being unclear about whether it is of a "domestic or foreign nature", the release went on to claim to answer the question with, "Here's a hint — GOD SENT THE BOMBS!
 How many more terrifying ways will you have the LORD injure and kill your fellow countrymen because you insist on nation-dooming filthy fag marriage?!"
 By early the next morning, nearly 4,000 people had signed a We the People petition on the White House website asking for the banning of such demonstrations by the group at victims' funerals.
 Additionally, a posting that same day on a Twitter account affiliated with the hacktivist group Anonymous hinted that WBC leaders would be targeted if they made good on their threat to picket the funerals.

 On May 20, 2013, WBC tweeted praising God for the 2013 Moore tornado and that they would protest the funerals of the victims.

 On May 30, 2011, WBC was present at Arlington National Cemetery's Memorial Day services as part of their "Thank God for Dead Soldiers" campaign.
 A counter protest included members of the Ku Klux Klan.

 Westboro announced its intent to picket the funeral of Nelson Mandela, the pivotal figure of the anti-apartheid movement, claiming he was going to hell for committing adultery by remarrying after his divorce.

 Following the approval of gay marriage by popular national vote in Ireland on May 22, 2015, the Westboro Baptist Church said that Ireland was led by "dogs" and had become a "cesspool of corruption".
 They staged a public protest using printed posters showing the flag of Côte d'Ivoire in error, thinking it was the Irish flag.
 Then they threw an actual Irish flag on the ground and stamped on it.

 WBC celebrated the 2016 shooting at an Orlando gay nightclub that left 49 people dead and 53 others injured.
 On June 18, 2016, members picketed after the attack, but around 200 people blocked view of the picketing.

+In 2018, WBC protested the John Burroughs School, a high school in Missouri, due to their football captain Jake Bain coming out as gay.
+They were met with hundreds of counterprotesters.